yokingma/search_with_ai/README.md

 ```

 ## CDN acceleration and security protection for this project are sponsored by Tencent EdgeOne
+EdgeOne offers a long-term free plan with unlimited traffic and requests, covering Mainland China nodes, with no overage charges.
+Interested friends can click the link below to claim it

 <p align="center">
 <img src="https://edgeone.ai/media/34fe3a45-492d-4ea4-ae5d-ea1087ca7b4b.png" width="50%">